 Physicists seek to understand phenomena ranging from the infinitesimal to the grand, from how two "up" quarks and one "down" quark are held together to form a proton to how the Big Bang led to the distribution of galaxies observed in the universe.
 You might imagine a bewildering number of fundamental principles to explain the diversity in the phenomena displayed in the universe.
 The reality, however, is that it only takes a few.

-An undergraduate degree in physics leads to careers in research and development, manufacturing and teaching.
+Physics is challenging but rewarding.
+A major in physics leads to careers in research and development, manufacturing and teaching.
 As a liberal arts degree, it is also excellent training for careers in medicine, business, finance and government.
-Students interested in pursuing graduate level studies find themselves well-prepared for a variety of graduate programs including physics, engineering and medical school.
+You will also find yourself well-prepared for a variety of graduate programs including physics, engineering and medical school.

-At Stetson University, the physics department tailors your course of study to fit your needs and goals.
-Class sizes are small and faculty members provide personalized help.
-We offer a supportive learning environment, and we are very successful at placing our students into highly competitive, nationally funded summer internships as well as top-tier graduate programs in physics and engineering.
-Graduates who enter the work force immediately after graduation are also successful at launching careers.
+Our physics department tailors your course of study to fit your needs and goals.
+Class sizes are small, and faculty members provide personalized help.
+We offer a supportive learning environment, and we are very successful at placing our students into highly competitive, nationally-funded internships and top-tier graduate programs in physics and engineering.
+Graduates entering the workforce immediately after graduation are also successful at launching careers.